 many MAJOR weaknesses with the regulatory standards for the field tests for pesticides.

-But this did not surprise me, having read the guidelines myself.
-The field test guidelines EPPO170 are devised, it appears, by a group of pesticide manufacturers and those related to the industry (e.g. providing consultancy services), as well as a sprinkling of government civil servants, such as Helen Thompson and Selwyn Wilkins of FERA.(see work of the EPPO - opens new window).
+Astonishingly, the field test guidelines EPPO170 are devised, it appears, by a group of pesticide manufacturers and those related to the industry (e.g. providing consultancy services), as well as a sprinkling of government civil servants from the EU countries, such as Helen Thompson (one of the authors of the report described above) and Selwyn Wilkins of FERA, and Anne Alix of France.

 "At the ICPBR- Bee Protection Group 10th Symposium (Bucharest, 2009-10-08/10.....the WGs (working groups) presented proposals for the revision of EPPO Standards, which were discussed in order to hear the expert comments and recommendations of all 79 participants and to reach a consensus."

 So who were the 79 participants?
 They were mostly industry related people, again with a sprinkling of civil servants, including Helen Thompson mentioned above.

 (Note: I used to have an external link to this report, but is has been removed).